A big thank you to "The Marketing Folks" for the shout out.

 For celebrities the blue check mark is another form of ID, for influencers it’s a proud sign of legitimacy, and for the average social media user… receiving one is a dream that will hopefully, someday come true.
 But just like many good things, the verification may not always last.
 All of the platforms have their own set of rules for qualifications and termination.
 In rare cases, you can log on as you’ve always done and realize that your verification is gone.
 Unfortunately, whether the loss is deserved or not, there is no department in any of the platforms to help you with this matter.

 Visual Artist & Influencer Rey Rey Rodriguez, known for his Celebrity, Abstract, Combat, Street and Dark Photography, has one of the largest numbers of copycat accounts impersonating him.
 By 2017, his four main social media accounts (@themindofreyrey on Twitter, Instagram, Facebook and Myspace) were all verified.
 But in 2019, his Instagram account was hacked into.
-Although he was able to retrieve his account a couple of weeks later, the verification badge had been removed, and still remains that way.
+Although he was able to retrieve his account a couple of weeks later, the verification badge had been removed.